 A Simple Question for a Simple Mind

-Back in August of 2011 when I wrote my first Games Appreciation article (Fun fact: I actually wrote Adventure first; I didn’t write Oregon Trail until August of 2014) I had no idea what I was getting myself into.
+Back in August of 2011 when I wrote my first Games Appreciation article I had no idea what I was getting myself into.
 I thought it would be a cinch to write about the games that held a special place in video game history.
-By then I had already compiled a list of games I considered the best; nothing to it, right?
-Well, in 2011-2012 I began intently reading up on the history of games so that I could one day call myself a Video Game Historian–and immediately shush any laughter that resulted–and during my research I found out that some games were overrated, some were sorely underrated, others still were completely forgotten.
+Well, in 2011-2012 I began intently reading up on the history of games so that I could one day call myself a Video Game Historian–and during my research I found out that some games were overrated, some were sorely underrated, others still were completely forgotten.
 It became quite clear that my task was about to become a lot more involved.
 Here’s a sample of what 1982 had to offer.

 But why write these articles at all?
 Well, let’s have a little quiz.
 How many of the following IPs (Intellectual Properties) do you recognize without clicking on the links?

 How’d you do?
-I imagine your results varied greatly based on your age and what year you’re reading this in.
+I imagine your results varied greatly based on your age, what year you’re reading this in, and what you’re interested in.
 I chose these examples specifically to point out how arbitrary our collective memory can be.
-“The Legend of Korra,” being a cartoon on Nickelodeon, is unpopular in the grand scheme of things despite being a far better show than, well, 90% percent of shows out there.
+“The Legend of Korra,” being a cartoon on Nickelodeon, is unpopular in the grand scheme of things.
 I’m guessing (and I dearly hope I’m correct) that “Here Comes Honey Boo Boo” will be forgotten just like most other reality TV shows.
 The others have their own story.
 “Chappelle’s Show” and “Laugh-In” were both very well-loved but short-lived.
-“The Matrix” is a very well-known film based on the not-at-all well-known movie “Ghost in the Shell.”
+“The Matrix” is a very well-known and mediocre film based on the not-at-all well-known but outstanding movie “Ghost in the Shell.”
 “The Smurfs” was never a good show (mediocre at best) but it stubbornly remains a part of our culture along with the likes of “Romeo & Juliet.”
 Most Americans who have heard of Hitchhiker’s Guide to the Galaxy probably only know of it because of the awful movie adaptation.
 You see where I’m going with this?

 It’s not always the best and greatest works of art that survive the test of time, unfortunately.
-It seems that that was the case before the invention of the printing press (after all, what scribe would bother preserving a book that no one wants to read?) but now it seems that with ease of propagation popularity can surpass quality without even trying.
-The loathsome ditty “Sugar, Sugar” by The Archies was the best-selling song of 1969, despite being released the same year as “Gimme Shelter” by The Rolling Stones and “Someday We’ll Be Together” by Diana Ross & The Supremes.
-Oh yeah, and the entirety of “Abbey Road” by The Beatles!
+It seems that that was usually the case before the invention of the printing press (after all, what scribe would bother preserving a book that no one wants to read?) but now it seems that with ease of propagation popularity can surpass quality without even trying.
+The loathsome ditty “Sugar, Sugar” by The Archies was the best-selling song of 1969, despite being released the same year as “Gimme Shelter” by The Rolling Stones, “Someday We’ll Be Together” by Diana Ross & The Supremes, and the album “Abbey Road” by The Beatles!
 Stupid hippies….